percona/pmm-doc/docs/setting-up/server/ha.md

 ### Creating HA cluster

-Authorize nodes and create a cluster:
+Authorize the nodes and create a cluster:
 ```
 pcs host auth pmm1 pmm2